 This state-of-the-art distillery, set on a hillside overlooking Dingwall and the Cromarty Firth, is run on solar, hydro, wind and biomass renewables.
-Call 01349 862005 or email email@example.com for information about distillery tours.
-It’s also still possible to invest and become a part-owner in the distillery.
+Call 01349 862005 for information about distillery tours.

 Located in rural Aberdeenshire, LoneWolf is a distillation subsidiary of BrewDog.
 This distillery is already producing gin and vodka from grain all the way through to glass.
-Having launched in early 2017, LoneWolf whisky production began this year using the only triple bubble still in the world – just one way that LoneWolf runs against the pack and strives to challenge the traditions of the industry.
+Having launched in early 2017, LoneWolf whisky production began in 2018 using the only triple bubble still in the world – just one of the ways that LoneWolf runs against the pack and strives to challenge the traditions of the industry.

 Distilleries that opened in 2017

 Housed in the quirky old ‘Fire House’ in the grounds of Dornoch Castle Hotel, Dornoch Distillery is located in the pretty Sutherland town of Dornoch.
 This micro distillery has been producing whisky since December 2016 and laid its first cask in January 2017.
 Based on the whisky styles of the 1960s and before, directors Phil and Simon Thompson are aiming to create an ‘elixir of yummy old style fruitiness’.